 You are free to wear your normal day clothes or nightwear whilst in the suite.
-There is no requirement to wear old clothes so they can be discarded afterwards, and we would prefer it if you took all clothing home.
+Please ensure that these are washed afterwards at home to remove any small residual radiation.

 What happens at mealtimes?

 When your meals are brought to you, you should try to stay on the opposite side of the room.
 When you have finished your meal, you should dispose of any unwanted food in the bin provided, and wash up crockery and cutlery in the sink in your room.